Erketu: Classification

 The phylogenetic analysis of sauropods performed by its describers indicates that Erketu is a basal somphospondylian (the clade of all macronarians closer to titanosaurs than to brachiosaurids), and is most closely related to Titanosauria, being a close relative of Euhelopus.

 During the description of Europatitan in 2017, a new cladistic analysis was performed.
 Here, Erketu was recovered in a polytomy along Chubutisaurus within the Somphospondyli:

 Paleoecology

-The remains of Erketu are attributed to the Bayan Shireh Formation, which is believed to have been dominated by fluvial and lacrustine environments, such as large meanders and lakes but also a notorious semi-arid climate.
-The age is estimated to be around 95.9 ± 6.0 million to 89.6 ± 4.0 million years ago, Cenomanian to Santonian epochs.
-Here, Erketu lived alongside diverse dinosaur fauna, such as the predators Achillobator and potentially Alectrosaurus, the abundant hadrosauroid Gobihadros, heavy armored Talarurus and Tsagantegia, and the well-known therizinosaurs Erlikosaurus and Segnosaurus.
+The remains of Erketu are attributed to the Bayan Shireh Formation, which is believed to have been dominated by fluvial and lacustrine environments, such as large meanders and lakes but also a notorious semi-arid climate.
+The age is estimated to be around 95.9 ± 6.0 million to 89.6 ± 4.0 million years ago, Cenomanian to Coniacian stages.
+Here, Erketu lived alongside diverse dinosaur fauna, such as the theropods Achillobator and Khankhuuluu, the abundant hadrosauroid Gobihadros, heavy armored ankylosaurs Talarurus and Tsagantegia, and the well-known therizinosaurs Erlikosaurus and Segnosaurus.
 The locality of Erketu has also yielded an indeterminate/unnamed titanosaur and very abundant fossilized fruits.
 Some ecological niches were filled by several dinosaurs, such as the browsers Erlikosaurus, Segnosaurus and Tsagantegia; in contrast, Talarurus was a grazer.
 Erketu in the other hand, due to its very long neck, was likely a high browser.